hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 ### Timestamps

-We could make use of our stream source via following pipeline:
+We could make use of our stream source via the following pipeline:

 ```java
 Pipeline p = Pipeline.create();